Cash-subadditive risk measures without quasi-convexity: Cash-subadditive risk measures

-A mapping $\rho: \X \rightarrow \mathbb{R}$ is called a \emph{risk measure} if it satisfies: \begin{itemize} \item[] \emph{Monotonicity}: $\rho(X) \leq \rho(Y)$ for all $X,Y\in \X$ with $X \leq Y$. \end{itemize} Monotonicity is self-explanatory and common in the literature of risk management, e.g., \cite{ADEH99}.
-It means that if the loss increases for all scenarios $\omega\in\Omega$, then the capital requirement in order for the financial position to be acceptable should increase as well.
-The risk measure $\rho$ is called a \emph{monetary risk measure} if it further satisfies \begin{itemize} \item[] \emph{Cash additivity}: $\rho(X+m)=\rho(X)+m$ for all $X\in \X$ and $m\in\R$. \end{itemize} Cash additivity (also called cash invariance or translation invariance) intuitively guarantees the risk measure $\rho(X)$ to be the capital required added to the financial position $X$.
+A mapping $\rho: \X \rightarrow \R$ is called a \emph{risk measure} if it satisfies: \begin{itemize} \item[] \emph{Monotonicity}: $\rho(X) \leq \rho(Y)$ for all $X,Y\in \X$ with $X \leq Y$. \end{itemize} Monotonicity is self-explanatory and common in the literature {on} risk management, e.g., \cite{ADEH99}.
+It means that if the loss increases for almost all scenarios $\omega\in\Omega$, then the capital requirement in order for the financial position to be acceptable should increase as well.
+The risk measure $\rho$ is called a \emph{monetary risk measure} if it further satisfies \begin{itemize} \item[] \emph{Cash additivity}: $\rho(X+m)=\rho(X)+m$ for all $X\in \X$ and $m\in\R$. \end{itemize} Cash additivity (also called cash invariance or translation invariance) intuitively means that the risk measure $\rho(X)$ is the amount of capital that needs to be added to the financial position $X$ to make it acceptable.
 Cash additivity is a nice and simplifying mathematical property, but the class of cash-additive risk measures is too restricted to include some common functionals such as the expectation of a convex loss function.
 From the viewpoint of financial practice, the assumption of cash additivity of a risk measure may fail when uncertainty of interested rates is taken into account.
-In this sense, we consider the more general class of risk measures $\rho$, as argued by \cite{KR09}, satisfying \begin{itemize} \item[] \emph{Cash subadditivity}: $\rho(X+m)\leq\rho(X)+m$ for all $X\in \X$ and $m\ge 0$.\footnote{An equivalent definition of cash subadditivity is $\rho(X+m)\geq\rho(X)+m$ for all $X\in \X$ and $m\le 0$.} \end{itemize} The assumption of cash subadditivity allows non-linear increase of the capital requirement as cash is added to the financial position but the increase should not exceed linear growth.
-Cash-subadditive risk measures are often studied in the literature together with convexity, or more generally, with quasi-convexity; see \cite{KR09}, \cite{CMMM11} and \cite{FMP14}. \begin{itemize} \item[] \emph{Convexity}: $\rho(\lambda X+(1-\lambda) Y) \leq \lambda \rho(X)+(1-\lambda) \rho(Y)$ for all $X,Y\in \X$ and $\lambda \in[0,1]$. \item[] \emph{Quasi-convexity}: $\rho(\lambda X+(1-\lambda) Y) \leq \max \{\rho(X), \rho(Y)\}$ for all $X,Y\in \X$ and $\lambda \in[0,1]$. \end{itemize}
+In this sense, we consider the more general class of risk measures $\rho$, as argued by \cite{KR09}, satisfying \begin{itemize} \item[] \emph{Cash subadditivity}: $\rho(X+m)\leq\rho(X)+m$ for all $X\in \X$ and $m\ge 0$.\footnote{An equivalent definition of cash subadditivity is $\rho(X+m)\geq\rho(X)+m$ for all $X\in \X$ and $m\le 0$.} \end{itemize} The assumption of cash subadditivity allows non-linear increase of the capital requirement as cash is added to the financial position but the increase should not exceed linear growth. {Moreover, for a mapping $\rho:\X\to (-\infty,\infty]$, cash subadditivity of $\rho$ implies that $\rho$ is finite everywhere as soon as it is finite somewhere, and hence we can focus only on real-valued mappings.} \begin{remark} Cash-subadditive risk measures are $L^\infty$-continuous; namely, $\lim _{n \rightarrow \infty} \rho\left(X_{n}\right)=\rho(X)$ for any sequence $X_{n} \in \mathcal{X}$ satisfying $\esssup \left(\left|X_{n}-X\right|\right) \rightarrow 0$ as $n \rightarrow \infty$.
+Clearly, for all $X, Y \in \mathcal{X}$, $X \leq Y+\|X-Y\|$.
+By monotonicity and cash subadditivity of $\rho$, we have $\rho(X)-\rho(Y) \leq \|X-Y\|$.
+Switching the roles of $X$ and $Y$ yields that $\rho$ is $1$-Lipschitz $L^\infty$-continuous.
+Conversely, if a risk measure is $1$-Lipschitz $L^\infty$-continuous, then $\rho(X+m)-\rho(X) \le \|m\| =m$ for all $m\ge 0$.
+Therefore, $1$-Lipschitz $L^\infty$-continuity and cash subadditivity are equivalent for risk measures; this observation is made in Proposition 2.1 of \cite{CMMM11}. \end{remark} Cash-subadditive risk measures are often studied in the literature together with convexity, or more generally, with quasi-convexity; see \cite{KR09}, \cite{CMMM11} and \cite{FMP14}. \begin{itemize} \item[] \emph{Convexity}: $\rho(\lambda X+(1-\lambda) Y) \leq \lambda \rho(X)+(1-\lambda) \rho(Y)$ for all $X,Y\in \X$ and $\lambda \in[0,1]$. \item[] \emph{Quasi-convexity}: $\rho(\lambda X+(1-\lambda) Y) \leq \max \{\rho(X), \rho(Y)\}$ for all $X,Y\in \X$ and $\lambda \in[0,1]$. \end{itemize}